greenpau/contributor-compliance-action/README.md

 ## Overview

-1. Check whether a contributor already **signed CLA** in previous PRs
+1. Checks whether a contributor already **signed CLA** in previous PRs
 2. If a contributor did not sign CLA, the contributor must do so as part of the first commit in the PR.
-Otherwise, you might be accepting an earlier commit without CLA consent.
+Otherwise, you might be accepting an earlier commit without CLA consent
-3. Check whether the commits are **signed by the individual** who signed the CLA.
+3. Checks whether the commits are **signed by the individual** who signed the CLA
 4. Checks whether the final commit contains a **reference to an issue** related to the committed work.
-If it fails, that might indicate the contributor did not previously discuss the work.
+If it fails, that might indicate the contributor did not previously discuss the work
-5. Check that **the number of commits** in a PR does not exceed configured number.
+5. Checks that **the number of commits** in a PR does not exceed configured number
+6. Checks that the changes in the commit **do not modify Github workflows**

 **Note**: The above checks can be disabled (1) by modifying Github workflow or (2) by adding **commit message tags** to the last commit in a PR.